 While it is alarming to learn about breaches of this magnitude, these instances remind all of us of the shared role we play in safeguarding personal information.
 Fraudsters are becoming increasingly sophisticated in their attempts to collect data, so it is important for you and your members to keep these tips in mind to avoid a compromise.

-- A text alert from a financial institution or credit card company warning of suspicious activity on your card will NEVER include a link to be clicked.
+- A text alert from a financial institution or credit card company warning of suspicious or fraudulent activity on your card will never include a link to be clicked.
 A valid notification will provide information about the suspect transaction and ask the cardholder to reply to the text message with answers such as ‘yes’, ‘no’, ‘help’, or ‘stop’.
-It will never include a link.

 - A phone call from a financial institution or a credit card company’s automated dialer will only include a request for your zip code, and no other personal information, unless you confirm that a transaction is fraudulent.
 If at any point you are uncertain about questions being asked or the call itself, hang up and call your institution or card company directly.

-- Financial institutions and credit card companies will NEVER ask you for your PIN or the 3-digit security code on the back of your card.
+- Financial institutions and credit card companies will never ask you for your PIN or the 3-digit security code on the back of your card when contacting you with unsolicited communications or fraud alerts.
 Don’t provide that information to anyone, no matter what they say.

 - Regularly check your account online to see if there are any suspicious transactions that have occurred, especially if you are unsure about a call or text message you’ve received.